Fuzzy concept

 A fuzzy concept is an idea of which the boundaries of application can vary considerably according to context or conditions, instead of being fixed once and for all.
-This means the idea is somewhat vague or imprecise.
+That means the idea is somewhat vague or imprecise.
 Yet it is not unclear or meaningless.
 It has a definite meaning, which can often be made more exact with further elaboration and specification — including a closer definition of the context in which the concept is used.
 The inverse of a "fuzzy concept" is a "crisp concept" (i.e. a precise concept).
 Fuzzy concepts are often used to navigate imprecision in the real world, when precise information is not available and an approximate indication is sufficient to be helpful.